-0: Not occurred 1: Occurred
+0: Not occur 1: Occurred

-This bit is set to 1 by the LVRC control register contains any undefined LVR voltage register values.
+This bit is set high if the LVRC register contains any undefined LVR voltage register values.
 This in effect acts like a software-reset function.
-Note that this bit can only be cleared to 0 by the application program.
+This bit can only be cleared to zero by the application program.

-Bit 0 WRF: WDT control register software reset flag
+Bit 0 WRF: WDT control register software reset flag Refer to the Watchdog Timer Control Register section.